harshhbt/circular-queue-char-driver/README.md

 Minimal Linux character device implementing a FIFO circular queue (no locking)

-A simple Linux kernel character device that implements a fixed-size circular queue i.e. ring bufferwith no locking.
+A simple Linux kernel character device that implements a fixed-size circular queue with no locking.

 This module allows user-space programs to write bytes into a kernel buffer and read them back in FIFO order.